maxjenius/AgGridPCFTemplate/README.md

 import 'ag-grid-community/styles/ag-theme-quartz.css';
 ```

 Select the theme at runtime using the `ThemeClass` input.
 Provide the theme name only (for example `balham` or `material`) and the control will apply the corresponding `ag-theme-*` class.
+The value is case-insensitive and leading/trailing spaces are ignored.

 ### Custom themes with the AG Grid Theme Builder